hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 * Describe the RNA-seq and the differential gene expression analysis workflow
 * Explain the experiment and its objectives
-* Describe how to set up an RNA-seq project in R
+* Create a project in R
+* Setup for the analysis of RNA-seq data

 # Differential gene expression analysis